awsdocs/amazon-cloudfront-developer-guide/doc_source/TutorialStreamingJWPlayer.md

 ## Creating CloudFront Web and RTMP Distributions<a name="StreamingJWPlayerCreateDist"></a>

 To configure CloudFront to stream a media file, you need a CloudFront web distribution for the JW Player files and an HTML file, and an RTMP distribution for the media file\.
-Perform the following two procedures to create a web distribution and an RTMP distribution\.
+Perform the following two procedures to create a web distribution and an RTMP distribution\.<a name="StreamingJWPlayerCreateDownloadDistributionProcedure"></a>

 **To create a CloudFront web distribution for your JW Player files**